SBLI life insurance review 2020

 - Final expense insurance.
 This type of whole life policy is available for applicants between 50 and 80 years old, and never expires.
 It provides a lump-sum payment of up to $35,000 to your beneficiaries that can be used for funeral services, credit card debt, medical bills or any way your beneficiary chooses.

 - Accelerated underwriting.
 Open to those aged 60 or under, this policy offers up to $500,000 in term or whole life coverage — and most applicants are approved within a week.

 What riders can I add to my life insurance policy?

 Like most insurers, SBLI allows policyholders to personalize their coverage with riders.
 You might be eligible to add these extras to your policy:

-- Accidental death benefit.
+- Accidental death benefit rider.
 Pays out your death benefit and an additional face amount if you die as the result of an accident.

-- Accelerated death benefit.
+- Accelerated death benefit rider.
 Pays up to half of your base death benefit up to $250,000 if you’re diagnosed with a terminal illness.

-- Children’s level term.
+- Child rider.
 Extends coverage to your children up to age 23, with the ability to convert to a permanent policy.

-- Waiver of premium.
+- Waiver-of-premium rider.
 Waives your policy premiums if you become disabled.

 How much does SBLI cost?